ancientgoat/WhatsUpDocs/README.md

 #### TooSkunk (previous was Skunk - also called JR 'Just Rules')

-Took the Skunk project, written in cancun and did several things ....
+Took the Skunk project, written in Cancun and did several things ....
 * Added Spring SpEL expressions.
 * Completely re-factored the input JSON and the executing code.
 * Expanded the Rules to have ....